Calculating principal eigen-functions of non-negative integral kernels: particle approximations and applications: Introduction

 (where $1$ is the unit function on $\mathsf{X}$).
-Under regularity assumptions, $\Phi$ is contractive and $\eta_{\star}$ arises as its unique fixed point.
-Indeed integrating both sides of (\ref{eq:sec1_eig_meas}) yields $\eta_{\star}Q\left(1\right)=\lambda_{\star}$ so that $\Phi\left(\eta_{\star}\right)=\eta_{\star}$ is then just a re-writing of (\ref{eq:sec1_eig_meas}). \citet{smc:the:dMM03} (see also \citet{smc:the:DMD04}) suggested and analyzed an interacting particle algorithm to approximate $\eta_{\star}$ and $\lambda_{\star}$, using $\Phi$.
-The present work builds from that approach by suggesting how one may additionally approximate $h_{\star}$ and $P_{\star}$.
-Implementation of the method we propose requires little more than the ability to sample from $M$ and evaluate the density of $Q$ with respect to a dominating measure.
+Under regularity assumptions, for sufficiently large $n$, the $n$-fold iterated operator $\Phi^{(n)}$ is contractive with respect to total-variation norm and $\eta_{\star}$ is its unique fixed point.
+Indeed integrating both sides of (\ref{eq:sec1_eig_meas}) yields $\eta_{\star}Q\left(1\right)=\lambda_{\star}$ so that $\Phi(\eta_{\star})=\eta_{\star}$ is a re-writing of (\ref{eq:sec1_eig_meas}); see \citet{smc:the:dMM03,smc:the:DMD04} for more details.
+In these papers the authors suggested and analyzed an interacting particle algorithm whose evolution is defined through $\Phi$ and which can be used to approximate $\eta_{\star}$ and $\lambda_{\star}$.
+When $M$ is reversible, $h_{\star}$ provides a density of $\eta_{\star}$.
+In this case the particle algorithm analyzed in \citet{smc:the:dMM03} and \citet{smc:the:DMD04} has also appeared in the statistical mechanics literature, \citet{assaraf2000diffusion,rousset2006control,makrini2007diffusion}, under the name Diffusion Monte Carlo and has been used to provide estimates of $h_{\star}$ and $\lambda_{\star}$.
+Finally, we mention the Flemming-Viot particle system in \citet{burdzy2000fleming}, where the authors without using any reversibility assumptions use the continuous time analog of \citet{smc:the:dMM03,smc:the:DMD04} to perform spectral analysis of the Laplacian with Dirichlet boundary conditions.

-We study various objects which underlie the algorithm and then go on to illustrate some of its properties with examples.
-In some applications computing $h_{\star}$ is the main objective and we provide illustrations in the context of a neutron model from the original work of \citet{Harris63} and a particular average-cost Bellman equation.
-However the proposed algorithm allows us to go somewhat further because the approximation of $P_{\star}$ which we obtain is easy to sample from.
-Several methods for Markov chain rare event estimation \citep[see for example][]{bucklew1990monte,dupuis2005dynamic} hinge on the ability to compute the eigen-quantities and sample from $P_{\star}$, so their practical applicability is usually limited to quite restrictive cases, such as when $\mathsf{X}$ is finite or $\left(X_{n}\right)$ are actually independent.{} In the setting of \citet{bucklew1990monte}, we demonstrate the possibility of using the particle algorithm to perform unbiased \emph{conditional} importance sampling for these rare event problems.